Climber1705/connect4-minimax/README.md

 ```

 ## Improvements
-1. Want to add a heuritic to improve how many the alpha-beta pruning algorithm prunes the search tree
+1. Add a heuritic to improve how many the alpha-beta pruning algorithm prunes the search tree
-2. Want to speed up the code so I can set the depth to a higher value.
+2. Speed up the code so I can set the depth to a higher value.

 ## Help and Resources